inspire-group/membership-inference-evaluation/adversarial regularization/README.md

 ### About
 This is the defense method proposed in the [*ACM CCS* 2018 paper](https://arxiv.org/abs/1807.05852).
 If needed, please follow [their released code](https://github.com/SPIN-UMass/ML-Privacy-Regulization) to train both natural and defended models.
-Additionally, you can also download our pretrained models.
+Alternatively, you can also download our pretrained models.

 ### Pretrained Models
 Purchase100 Dataset: [natural model](http://www.princeton.edu/~liweis/membership-inference-evaluation/AdvReg/purchase_natural);